GusMuche/homebridge-zipabox-accessory/README.md

     - [x] Clear the API request to have status > /alarm/partitions/{partition}/attributes
     - [x] Find the API Put to change Alarm state > ???
     - [x] Add the method to secure Init and Login for Alarm
-    - [ ] Test the connection method without Status check > force with test Value
+    - [x] Test the connection method without Status check > force with test Value
-    - [ ] Add Async method to connect on Security system
+    - [x] Add Async method to connect on Security system
+    - [x] Add resync if missing connection > need test
+    - [x] Add Async method to get System status
+    - [ ] Add method to set the mode
     - [ ] Add (or no) the SecuritySystemAlarmType
     - [ ] Add security aspect and code
 1. index.js - Adapt to platform ? >> Version 1.x